-The Northman has a very well-thought-out ergonomic handle that allows the knife to be easily indexed in the hand by feel.
+The Northman has a very well-thought-out ergonomic handle with a punyo (the very back of the handle that juts out) that allows the knife to be quickly deployed.
 Textured black G10 scales with deep “treads” coupled with handle profile ensure a secure grip.
 The edges of the scales are beveled for comfort.
 The scales are affixed to the tang with two blackened stainless steel round head Torx® socket screws.
 The screws are recessed into the scales.
 The handle is equipped with a lanyard hole.

 I have average size hands (I wear a size Medium glove).
 The handle on the Northman is a perfect fit in my hands for use with either a forward/saber grip or a reverse grip edge out (RGEO).
 Grip and hand transitions are natural.

 Due to the handle design of the Northman, a modified grip is required for safety when employing the knife in a reverse grip edge in (RGEI).
 This is true for most small knives and is not a criticism of the Northman.

 The rugged design of the Northman makes it well-suited as a compact fixed blade knife for bushcrafting, including batoning.
 Batoning is gross abuse of any knife and should be avoided if at all posible, but there are times in a survival scenario when it may be necessary.
 The Northman is quite capable in this regard for a knife of its blade length…

 With most knives on the market, the sheath seems like it was an afterthought.
 Not so with the Northman.
 The Northman and its sheath are designed as an integrated system.